modelbricks/modelbricks.github.io/pages/construction.md

   </table>
 </center>

-Two additional ModelBricks were then created.
-One of these ModelBricks describes a much simpler Rho GTPase cycle, while the other ModelBrick describes GDI and G protein complex formation.
+The two additional ModelBricks were created with one of them describing a much simpler Rho GTPase cycle and the other describing complex formation with GDIs and G proteins.

-All of these ModelBricks can have simulations completed in VCell on their own.
-Therefore, they are independent entities that can be combined to construct full models that are fully annotated and computable.
+All ModelBricks are independent entities that can be combined to construct full models that are fully annotated and computable.